onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Where is the global handle/knob/lever on parameter X?

-There is a way to own nothing and be happy freedom through constraint - bondage as a service - with X-s on nipples & with hands tied & apple/gag in mouth
+There is a way to own nothing and be happy
-    get Whipped - crush a carrot in mouth freedom & sovereignty are the foundation - you can have unfreedom within freedom, but you can't have freedom within unfreedom the world is fortunate to have the west with its freedoms - only we can give birth to such an ideology
+    Own nothing and be happy - well not really nothing… but less - by choice freedom through constraint - bondage as a service - with X-s on nipples & with hands tied & apple/gag in mouth get Whipped - crush a carrot in mouth freedom & sovereignty are the foundation - you can have unfreedom within freedom, but you can't have freedom within unfreedom the world is fortunate to have the west with its freedoms - only we can give birth to such an ideology only the west could become pregnant with this system - this is a testament for the liberties we enjoy The west is the best because only the west can deliver the best Freedom is fundamental

 Differentiation and specialization coupled with alignment and integration